zwilder/GoblinCaves/Ideas.md

 "Glar the bodyguard flees in terror!".
 There could be a whole goblin economy set up in the caves - random generated themed rooms (forge, kitchen, brewery, carpenter's shop, etc etc).

+Stretch Goal (comment on one of my comments on r/roguelikedev back in 2018):
+"""
+Comment by u/dystheria
+I sometimes feel like I'd be better suited to game "design" than "development".

+Here are a bunch of ideas your post has given me that I'm sure you probably would have eventually arrived at yourself:

+- change the result of combat based on the degree of overkill, by that I mean when the player does enough damage to kill an enemy in a single hit, have the enemy be cut in to two pieces, or have their corpse be obliterated in to just a "bloody mess" on the floor.
+You could develop this further if you wanted to attempt to implement limbs and potential decapitation.
+- the fireball animations were a bit hit, if you can animate the result of attacks to have a similar impact on the world (blood splatters, damaged flooring, etc) you provide the player with a greater sense of agency, even in ASCII art.
+- create a rage mechanic that increases gradually as the player does damage and greatly as they receive damage which allows them access to a small set of powerful skills (a direct Shield Bash, an area sweep Cleaving Attack, a close proximity AoE Ground Smash attack) allowing the player to engage more without the concern of only being able to hit one enemy at a time.  as an extension of the player rage, have rage accumulated by damage dealt also provide a temporary buff to hit-points, encouraging the players to continue to deal damage as much as possible.
+- give everything weight and implement a very basic physics system that allows the player to kick stools and throw tables at enemies, or better yet, shield bash an enemy with such force it sends them flying in to a wall with force, causing further damage to them.
+"""